-Lancaster’s Organisation Studies and Sociology degree gives you the opportunity to benefit from teaching by renowned academics in our Department of Organisation Work and Technology (OWT) and our Department of Sociology.
+Lancaster’s Management and Sociology degree gives you the opportunity to benefit from teaching by renowned academics in our Department of Organisation Work and Technology (OWT) and our Department of Sociology.

 Your degree will help you understand how organisations shape our identities and how their actions affect the societies we live in.
 You’ll graduate with a critical understanding of the significance and role of organisations and management in modern industrialised societies.